arunvel-01/to-do-list-webapp/README.md

 # To-Do List Web App

-This is a simple to-do list web application built using HTML, CSS,javascript,node and mongodb.
+This is a simple to-do list web application built using HTML, CSS, Javascript, Node and Mongodb.

 ## Features